HimaniBhatia/named_entity_recognition/README.md

 # Named Entity Recognition
 This is a demonstration of named entity recognition.

-Problem Statement -
+## Problem Statement
-1.Searching relevant millions of news articles based on keywords is time consuming.
+Searching relevant millions of news articles based on keywords is time consuming.
 Aim is to cut down the time cost by indexing the news articles by tagging the important keywords of each news article.
-2.Searching on the basis of certain tags - 'ORGANIZATION','PERSON','LOCATION'.It can then filter out news related to the tag given as input.
-  Let say, if tag = 'ORGANIZATION', then it will filter out news containing "organization' news such as : Apple CEO decides to buy Korean Company
-            Hitachi Data Systems launching new product resolving Water Harvesting Technique.

 ## Pre-requisites:
 - Python3 installed
 - `pip` installed